w5xd/RC1101/enclosure.md

 between Z coordinate above 1.8mm.</p> I print the overlays with either PLA or PETG filament depending on the color scheme I want.
 PETG is the choice when I want the overlay to match the color of its mating enclosure, but PLA is just easier to deal with, so its a choice for the case you want the overlay printed in a contrasting color.
+<h3>Knobs</h3>
+All four knobs are for press fit onto a shaft size of 6mm.
+The 3D printer generally leaves a little debris that can be cleaned out using an undersized drill bit in a bare hand.
+Rotate the drill bit in the knob's hole while scraping it against all the sides.
+I used size 13/64 inch.
 <h3>Assembly</h3>
 <p>
 Fully assemble the two printed circuit boards. </p>